danilojoncic/Vendee-Globe-Data-Analysis/README.md

 Thinking of writting a small dictionary or guide book with all the domain knowledge so other non sailors can hopefully understand the ideas and the concepts

+### 04.10.2025@03:12
+Just found out that the format of the xlsx files completely changes once a boat finishes the race, as it completely destroys the pattern by introducing another header inside the file for the boats still racing and those that finished

 ### Acknowledgments: